-A typical Austrian or Bavarian dish I ate in Mittenwald, South Bavaria.
-These are called “Topfenknödel“.
-Topfen means Quark, and can be substituted with Greek Yoghurt.
-The dumplings could be be filled with Plum or Apricot pieces, and covered with puppy seed instead of bread crumps.
+I ate the Topfenknödel in Mittenwald, South Bavaria, Topfen means Quark, and can be substituted with Greek Yoghurt or Ricotta cheese.
+The dumplings could be be filled with Plum or Apricot pieces, and covered with poppy seeds instead of breadcrumbs.

 While preparing the Topfenknoedel, you can make the Vanilla sauce.
 I prefer the fast method with a mix, or just use Vanilla pudding, the cooking type, and add more milk a the end to make it fluid.